nirupama-sanjana/example-repo/README.md

 #example repository
-Hello World, This is a sample repo.
+Hello coders, This is a sample repo.